 This leads to “world views” of diseases, “incomplete models..., constructs for understanding real natural systems,” explains the gastroenterologist Prof. Dr. med.
 Ottmar Leiß.
 He compares them with detailed city maps that provide the most accurate orientation but do not cover the surrounding area.

 “...
-Last but not least, the recognition of the limits of knowledge is one of the decisive prerequisites for real knowledge,” sums up the physician Prof. Dr. med.
+Last but not least, the recognition of the limits of knowledge is one of the decisive prerequisites for actual knowledge,” sums up the physician Prof. Dr. med.
 Dr. phil.
 Wolfgang Böcher.
-He is also convinced that only partial aspects of knowledge about the processes of health and disease can be recorded with the valid scientific instruments.
-With increasing progress, the partial aspects become more and more differentiated, more and more new insights are added - and many things that were still the truth yesterday are already declared invalid today due to new knowledge.
-Medicine has done an incredible amount in uncovering the causes of diseases and possible medical therapy concepts in the past century.
+It also convinced him that it can record only partial aspects of knowledge about the processes of health and disease with the valid scientific instruments.
+With increasing progress, the partial aspects become more and more differentiated, more and more new insights are added - and many things that were still the truth yesterday are already declared invalid today because of new knowledge.
+Medicine has done an incredible amount in uncovering the causes of diseases and medical therapy concepts in the past century.
 The basis for this is the very successful application of scientific cause-effect thinking to medicine as a science.
 But is that enough for us to describe our reality with all the phenomena?

 The fictitious success